daormar/debasher/doc/design_doc_resident.md

     endpoints, placed somewhere else in the program, so that the unread messages survive while both endpoints are gone.
 A read end opened without blocking is enough to keep what a pipe holds (checked with real `kill -9`: 50 of 50 survive with a third process holding one).
+This closes the "both endpoints of a channel crashed" limit itself (see the Contract's Limits and non-goals), not just widens it: the writer's relaunch still replays its input log deterministically and resends, with the same numbers, everything after its checkpoint's `capture_pos` (G5), so whatever the auxiliary holder kept alive simply arrives ahead of that resend and the reader's own existing dedup (`_on_arrival`'s "a number not above the last one accepted is a duplicate", see section 1) drops the resend without any new logic on the reading side.
+Nothing about G5 or replay would need to change; the only new part is the holder itself.
+It does not touch the Contract's other limit, "a message read from a FIFO but not yet written to the input log" (a window internal to one process, between its own `read()` and its own log `write()`, that no outside fd can protect), which is narrow (microseconds) and not, on its own, worth chasing further.

-The simplest holder is a single process for the whole program, the `Supervisor` or one of its own, but if it dies together with both endpoints the loss is back, and the `Supervisor` is not supervised.
-A series of holders spreads that risk: for example every node also holds an auxiliary read end of the channels of its neighbors, so that a channel loses its contents only if its two endpoints and all its auxiliary holders are gone within one recovery, which is far less likely when the crashes are independent (reasoned, not measured).
-Open questions: who holds which channel, how a holder learns the paths of FIFOs that are not its own (a node knows only its own options today), whether a relaunched holder reopens its auxiliary ends first thing, as it does with its own, and what becomes of the auxiliary ends of a node that has finished for good.
+    The simplest holder is a single process for the whole program, the `Supervisor` or one of its own, but if it dies together with both endpoints the loss is back.
+Giving it its own heartbeat channel to the `Supervisor`, like any business node's (it would carry no business logic at all: open every channel's auxiliary end and do nothing else, so it should be far less likely to crash than a node that also processes data), narrows that from "if it ever dies" to "if it dies at the exact moment both real endpoints of some channel are also down", since the `Supervisor` would otherwise detect and relaunch it like any other node; the launch mechanism's own "kill the stale PID first" step (`debasher_builtin_sched::_launch`) still leaves a brief window, of however long its own relaunch takes, where nobody holds that channel, so this narrows the risk rather than closing it outright.
+It does not answer who supervises the `Supervisor` itself, a separate, already-open question elsewhere in this document.
+A series of holders spreads the same risk further without needing this supervision at all: for example every node also holds an auxiliary read end of the channels of its neighbors (each already a supervised node in its own right), so that a channel loses its contents only if its two endpoints and all its auxiliary holders are gone within one recovery, which is far less likely when the crashes are independent (reasoned, not measured).
+Open questions for either shape: who holds which channel, how a holder learns the paths of FIFOs that are not its own (a node knows only its own options today), whether a relaunched holder reopens its auxiliary ends first thing, as it does with its own, and what becomes of the auxiliary ends of a node that has finished for good.
 Not designed.
   - The global rollback above, which rewinds both nodes to the last consistent cut and redelivers from `channel_state` the messages that were in transit at the cut.